 +34.971.327.311 wwwrestauranteescalocarta.com Carrer del Vicari Joan Marí, 14

-An institution in Formentera.
+A local institution in Formentera.
 We love the romantic setting, the beautiful courtyard and the relaxed atmosphere.
 You’ll enjoy traditional Spanish food with a modern twist, all prepared with local ingredients.

 Service is always impeccable.
 Great for special occasions.

 You go to Chezz Gerdi for the atmosphere more than for the food, although the food is very nice.
 Chezz Gerdi is always buzzing with a younger crowd and it’s a great spot for a drink on the beach while people watching.
 Chezz Gerdi is also a fantastic boho wedding venue if you’re tying the knot in Formentera.